bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/README.md

 # SMTP robustness improvement plan

 > **Implementation status:** Phases 1 and 2 are complete and accepted.
+Phase 3's SMTP capability-probe story (#733) is also complete and accepted as of 15 September 2026: Java and CLI entry points, immutable reports, a dedicated Angus connection, optional authentication, local SMTP/TLS tests, a separately packaged non-Angus adapter fixture, a demo and website guidance.
+Holistic review found no further blocking defects; Java 11 and Java 21 non-live verification passed.
 The Angus safety gate was resolved through supported socket/provider hooks; the original negative characterization remains in the tests.
 These are unreleased 10.0.0 changes.
-Later phases remain proposals.
+Phase 3 as a whole is not complete: the separate authentication-policy step and later phases remain proposals.
 Benchmarking is not part of this work.

-- Status: Phases 1 and 2 complete and accepted; unreleased
+- Status: Phases 1 and 2 and phase 3's capability-probe story complete and accepted; authentication-policy work remains; unreleased
 - Resumption after the pool fix: The supporting-library patches and Simple Java Mail 9.3.4 are released.
 This 10.0.0 checkout now adopts SMTP Connection Pool 4.1.0 and retains all eight mixed-failure waiter-recovery regression cases from the patch.
 Integration verification is recorded in [step 2](phase-2-execution-control/02-bound-asynchronous-submission-and-expose-backpressure.md).
 See the [dependency finding](phase-1-transaction-truth/01-preserve-recipient-replies-and-derive-retry-guidance.md#separate-dependency-finding).
 - Plan order: 03 of 03
 - Preceded by: [02 - CLI daemon improvement plan](../02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md) in planning order only